 STAR+PLUS differs from other Texas Medicaid programs in that the services are provided by managed care organizations (MCO).
-There are specific MCOs in each county and participants are given the choice to select their preferred provider.
+There are specific MCOs in each county, and participants are given the choice to select their preferred provider.
 In September 2014, the STAR+PLUS waiver replaced the Community Based Alternatives (CBA) Waiver, and all former CBA waiver participants have completed a transition to STAR+PLUS.
-Managed Medicaid under STAR+PLUS did not replace two other Texas Medicaid waivers.
-The Primary Home Care Program and Day Activity and Health Services Program continue to help resource-constrained seniors throughout the state.

-The STAR+PLUS Waiver has financial and functional restrictions.
+The STAR+PLUS Waiver has financial and general restrictions.

 Candidates must have a need for care services typically provided in nursing homes.
 This means they are unable to manage their activities of daily living without significant assistance or they require full time medical supervision.
 A more formal definition of nursing home level of care is available here.
 All candidates require an assessment of their needs.

-The following is relevant for Texas residents aged 65 or older in 2020.
-The monthly income limit for a single applicant to be eligible for STAR+PLUS from Texas Medicaid is $2,349.
-Calculated annually, applicants must earn less than $28,188.
-Divorced, widowed or otherwise single applicants are allowed “countable assets” valued up to $2,000.
-However, many assets are exempt including one’s home (provided the value of one’s home equity is less than $595,000 and the applicant or his/ her spouse lives in the home).
+The following is relevant for Texas residents age 65 or older in 2023.
+The monthly income limit for a single applicant to be eligible for STAR+PLUS from Texas Medicaid is $2,742.
+Calculated annually, applicants must earn less than $32,904.

-For married applicants, the limits are more complicated and depend on whether or not both spouses are seeking Medicaid assistance.
+For married applicants, the limits depend on whether both spouses are seeking Medicaid assistance.
 If the applicant is married and his/her spouse is not applying for Medicaid, the non-applicant spouse’s income is not considered for eligibility.
-If just one spouse is applying, that spouse can transfer monthly income up to $3,216 to his or her non-applying spouse.
-This is known as a “needs allowance.
+In addition, the applicant spouse may be able to transfer monthly income up to $3,715.50 to his or her non-applying spouse.
+This is known as a “needs allowance.”
 It both ensures the non-applicant has sufficient monthly income and effectively lowers the applicant spouse’s countable income for eligibility purposes.
-Also, in these circumstances, the non-applicant spouse can have investments, retirement accounts, and savings valued up to $128,640.
-This is known as a community spouse resource allowance.
-Due to the complications, it is recommended that individuals consult with a Medicaid eligibility expert to ensure the non-applicant spouse receives the maximum funds permitted under the law.

-STAR+PLUS allows families members to be hired to provide personal care.
+STAR+PLUS allows family members to be hired to provide personal care.
 Spouses, however, are excluded.

-A wait-list for STAR+PLUS may exist or specifically for services provided at-home.
+A wait list for STAR+PLUS may exist, specifically for services provided at-home.
 Waiting times can be as long as a year and current nursing home Medicaid participants are prioritized over at-home applicants.
 If your loved one is in a Medicaid-funded nursing home on Medicaid and wants to return home or move to assisted living, you should contact a STAR+PLUS caseworker to discuss the options.